turi-code/userguide/deployment/pred-on-premises.md

 ##### OS X and Windows

 Follow the instructions on the Docker website for [creating a Docker VM in Mac OS X](http://docs.docker.com/mac/step_one/) or [creating a Docker VM in Windows](https://docs.docker.com/windows/step_one/).

-The installation instructions below assume you have:
+Once you have Docker installed, you can begin installation by starting the Docker Quickstart Terminal.

+The Docker Quickstart Terminal does the following things:
+* Creates a Virtualbox instance called `default` that will serve as the docker machine instance, if it is not yet created.
-* installed the Docker Toolbox (which includes VirtualBox),
+* Starts the default instance.
-* created a Docker VM (usually named `default`), and
-* set required environment variables to use the new VM.
+* Configures the environment variables to point to the default instance.

-These things should occur automatically when you use the Docker Quickstart Terminal.

 You can verify that this is setup properly by running: